tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 From there we tested the following commands:

-- Downloading a malicious file and executing it:
+- Downloading a malicious file (*eicar* is a sample malware used for testing purposes) and executing it:

 <div style="text-align: center">
 <img src="https://user-images.githubusercontent.com/18376283/156260030-96be932d-b37a-4dc5-b33e-37167c4ff214.png" />